ioBroker/ioBroker.js-controller/README.md

 It is also allowed to introduce unfinished new features, as soon as they do not break the system.
 We will also start to introduce „testing quality features“ that only may be configured manually in JSON files or via CLI.
 They are then flagged as „Technology Preview“.
 This means we will not delay a new js-controller version because a new feature is not possible to configure via admin.
 The feature list and details in js-controller README needs to be updated as soon as the feature is ready in general (including "Technology preview").
 Unfinished features are not included in the README even if existing partly in the code.

-This new process and rules are introduced with js-controller 2.0.0.
-The cut-off date will most likely be (different from described above) somewhere before end of September.
-Also the testing phase may be longer because of the size of the 2.0.0.
-W need to test this version carefully because it contains big rewrites and refactorings.
+This new process and rules are introduced with js-controller 2.0 and updated to a 6 month cycle with js-controller 3.0.

 ## License